metacontract/mc/site/docs/01-concepts/02-key-concepts.md

 - They don't store state directly but instead work with the state stored in the Proxy Contract.
 - Function Contracts can be shared across multiple Meta Contract instances, promoting code reuse.
 - They are designed to be stateless, working with the state stored in the Proxy Contract.
+- In Meta Contracts, a collection of multiple functions made available together is referred to as a ***bundle***.

 ## Architecture Overview

-The following diagram illustrates how these components interact within the Meta Contract architecture:
+The following diagram illustrates how these components interact within the UCS architecture:

 ```mermaid
 graph TD